 Among whom also we all had our conversation in times past in the lust of the flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
 Ephesians 2:2-3

-Here, as well as 2 Corinthians 1:12, Galatians 1:13, and Ephesians 4:22, Paul praises God in his letters to the churches that brethren no longer continue to live in the old way.
+Here (as well as in 2 Corinthians 1:12, Galatians 1:13, and Ephesians 4:22), Paul praises God in his letters to the churches that his brethren no longer live in the old ways.

 Remember when our whole life was consumed with selfish pursuits?
 When we busied ourselves with what pleased us.
 This was our “conversation in times past”.